 Whether you make rainbow glitter slime or your own custom homemade glitter slimes, this 4-ingredient simple slime recipe without borax provides hours of fun from start to finish...
 AND this easy slime makes an amazing DIY gift idea!

 And then you know what happened?
 I was blessed with hours (seriously, HOURS!!!) of blissful peace and quiet while the kids played with their diy glitter slime.
-WHY did I never show them how to make slime sooner?!?
+WHY didn't I think to show them how to make slime sooner?!?

-So think of this glitter slime recipe as my little gift to you this holiday season.
-Whether you make this easy slime ahead of time as a little stocking stuffer, or whether you make it start to finish as a family, this simple slime is sure to result in hours of fun for the kids and a brief respite for you parents.
+So think of this glitter slime recipe as my personal sanity-saving gift to you.
+Whether you make this easy slime ahead of time to forgo some of the mess or make it start to finish as a family, this glittery slime is sure to result in hours of fun for the kids and a blissful break for you weary parents.

 Glitter Slime Recipe Ingredients